 3.2.
 Overview.
-Our streaming KAF method is based on two techniques from the field of randomized matrix computations [57].
-First, we use random Fourier features (RFF) to build a structured approximation of the original kernel function.
+Our streaming KAF method is based on two techniques from the field of randomized matrix computations [60].
+First, we use RFF to build a structured approximation of the original kernel function.
 This approximation allows us to rewrite the KAF target function (2.8), replacing the $n \times n$ kernel matrix $\mathbf{K}{x,x}$ by a much smaller matrix that is easier to compute and captures the same information.
 This reformulation allows us to avoid the kernel computation $\mathbf{K}{x,y}$, which couples the training and test data.
 As a consequence, we can build a more compact forecasting model.

 When we restructure the KAF target function, the low-rank approximation of the kernel matrix converts into a low-rank approximation of the covariance matrix of the features of the training data.
 The latter approximation may be interpreted as a streaming PCA problem.
-Here, we employ the randomized Nyström method devised by Halko et al. [36, 31, 52] and extended to the streaming setting in [78, 57].
+Here, we employ the randomized Nyström method devised by Halko and others [39, 33, 55] and extended to the streaming setting in [81, 60].
 This algorithm requires minimal storage and arithmetic, and it reliably produces a more accurate solution than competing methods.